 Contact your doctor immediately if you have any of these symptoms.

 The diagnosis of Lyme disease begins with an assessment of health history and a physical exam.
 Blood tests are most reliable a few weeks after the initial infection, when antibodies are present.
 Your doctor may order the following tests:

-- ELISA (enzyme linked immunosorbent assay) is used to detect antibodies against B. burgdorferi.
+- EIA (enzyme immunoassay) is used to detect antibodies against B. burgdorferi.